osrg/ryu-certification/switch/LINC.md

 .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
 If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
-If possible, set the switch to use one of the versions [4] .
+If possible, set the switch to use one of the versions [4] .unsupported version 0x5.
+If possible, set the switch to use one of the versions [4]

     2Mbps(ethernet(dst=random,src=random)/arp)-->'in_port=1,actions=group:select(actions=output:2/actions=output:3)' ERROR
         Received unexpected throughput: {'in_port': 2} 2019.04kbps, {'in_port': 3} 0.00kbps
 </pre>